Last year, we went to North Korea for 10 days.

 Here’s a close-up of that lovely painted vase, certificate, and fake glittery flowers.

-Though Pyongyang may have more cars than the rest of the country, the vast majority of citizens bike from place to place.
+Though Pyongyang may have more cars elsewhere in the country, the vast majority of citizens bike from place to place.

 The futuristic Ryugyong Hotel has remained incomplete and abandoned since 1992.
 It was meant to be the world’s largest hotel, but is now the world’s largest abandoned building…and a major pain for the guides who are constantly asked by tourists why it was never finished.